-Business Unusual – “We need to offer something different”
+Business Unusual—“We need to offer something different”

 “You should never tell the customer what is best and what attractions and places they want to see and what they shouldn’t bother to see,” Russell explained.
 “We listen very closely to our customers and simply try to give them what they want.”

-The Hairy Coo started from an employee’s endless ambition that was stifled by tourism status quo.
+The Hairy Coo started from an employee’s endless ambition that was stifled by the tourism status quo.
 “I was tired of giving the company I worked for ideas for free,” he laughed.

-After analysing the Edinburgh market, Russell knew they faced a lot of established competition with longstanding partnerships in the local industry.
+After analyzing the Edinburgh market, Russell knew they faced a lot of established competition with longstanding partnerships in the local industry.
 “If we try to compete on the same tours with our competitors, we will fail.
 We need to offer something different,” he said.

 Russell and his business partner found a way to stand out.
 They launched a FREE TOUR (see how splashy that is…) of the Scottish highlands in a funky, bright orange bus.
 They asked guests to tip at the end what they thought it was worth (a very Radiohead type of thing to do).
 They only expected to run the free tours for 3-6 months as they got established.
 However, it became the flagship tour and the marketing launchpad to feed its paid tours.

 Today, The Hairy Coo’s Most popular tour outsells the others 3-1 or 4-1.
 As you might guess, one of the most popular is a day trip to Loch Ness (5 stars with 3,314 reviews on TripAdvisor).
-The Hairy Coo also offers 3 Day overnight trips to the Isle of Skye where you can see film locations used in James Bond, Game of Thrones, Harry Potter & the Outlander series.
+The Hairy Coo also offers 3 Day overnight trips to the Isle of Skye, where you can see film locations used in the James Bond, Game of Thrones, Harry Potter & the Outlander series.

 A bustling time in Edinburgh

 In Edinburgh, tourism makes up a massive 8.7% slice of the local economy.
 The rise of low-cost airlines like EasyJet and RyanAir has made it impossibly easy for European travellers to visit at record low prices.
-“You can get to Scotland from mainland Europe for as little as £20.00 GBP each way,” Russell says.
+“You can get to Scotland from mainland Europe for as little as £20.00 each way,” Russell says.

-In the aftermath of Brexit, the £GBP lost 20% of its value overnight making Scotland a budget-friendly travel destination for Europeans, North Americans, and an explosion of Chinese visitors compared to other European hotspots.
+In the aftermath of Brexit, the £GBP lost 20% of its value overnight, making Scotland a budget-friendly travel destination for Europeans, North Americans, and an explosion of Chinese visitors compared to other European hotspots.

-“Ten years ago, you would be touring with a group and you could drive for miles without seeing anyone.
-Russell remembers.
-“Now there is a line of cars and buses at every local attraction and the airport is maxed out with the number of flights they can receive during high season.”
+“Ten years ago, you would be touring with a group, and you could drive for miles without seeing anyone,” Russell remembers.
+“Now there is a line of cars and buses at every local attraction, and the airport is maxed out with the number of flights they can receive during high season.”

 While tourism is thriving, it also causes friction with the locals.
-“Young people can’t afford to buy houses with the rise of short-term rentals like Airbnb,” He explains. “…and there has been talk of introducing a tourism tax.”
+“Young people can’t afford to buy houses with the rise of short-term rentals like Airbnb,” he explains, “and there has been talk of introducing a tourism tax.”
 It’s a balance that Russell is hoping to find while making plans to contribute to the areas they visit through local community trusts.

 Growth is not linear

-“Growth is not linear, it comes in big jumps,” says Russell.
+“Growth is not linear; it comes in big jumps,” says Russell.

 Since starting with Zaui in 2016, The Hairy Coo has tripled its revenues in 2 years.
 “We used two different booking systems before migrating them into one Zaui system.
 Russell states, While migrating the systems was a headache, we couldn’t have grown like this with the other booking systems.”